VeronicaBlake/student-workbook/src/reflections/wk10/quiz10.md

 ```

-'public' on line 30

 ```
 **6.** In the example what is `string` an indication of?

 ```

-the return type

 ```
 **7.** In the example what is `abstract` preventing?

 ```

-it prevents the string returned by Start() from inheriting the attributes of the class Car.

 ```
 **8.** In the example what is the purpose of `virtual`?

 ```

-virtual allows 'abstract' to be applied to the string returned by Start().

 ```
 **9.** Name four access modifiers:

 ```

-private, public, protected, internal

 ```
 **10.** If you set a class or method to private, what can access it?

 ```

-Only code in the same class or struct

 ```